Modern Slavery Statement

 HC-One specialises in Dementia, Nursing, Residential and Specialist care with homes throughout the UK.
 Each of our Residents and their relatives can trust that the care they will receive will be delivered with kindness, thoughtfulness and respect, in a safe, warm, comfortable and welcoming environment.

 HC-One stands for Health and Care – which is what we do – and the One, which symbolises how we do it.
 At HC-One we focus on the individual, striving to provide the best and kindest possible care, to the one who matters, the Resident, by the one who makes the difference, the individual member of staff.

 We are an integrity-driven company founded on the principles of accountability, involvement and partnership with a management team of highly experienced senior health and social care professionals.
 We want relatives, staff, purchasers and regulators to know that we will listen to each one of you.
 We are on a journey to provide the kindest possible care and experience for Residents, simply, easily, effectively and efficiently while employing some of Britain's kindest and most professional people.

-Recruitment policy.
-We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.
+Recruitment policy - we continue to operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all Colleagues to safeguard against human trafficking or individuals being forced to work against their will.

-HC-One operates a supplier process, which ensures that all suppliers perform in line with HC-One terms and conditions, along with maintaining a preferred supplier list.
+HC-One operates a supplier process, which ensures that all suppliers perform in line with HC-One terms and conditions, along with maintaining a preferred supplier list through a newly implemented “closed” eProcurement system since May 2018.
 We conduct due diligence on all suppliers before allowing them to become a preferred supplier.
-Our anti-slavery policy forms part of our contract with all suppliers and they are required to confirm that no part of their business operations contradicts this policy.
+Our ethical procurement procedure forms part of our contract with all suppliers and they are required to confirm that no part of their business operations contradicts this policy.